-- "Request for Contract Modification" clearly describing and well justifying the reasons for such a modification (1 original signed by the LP legal representative) - Annex 2;

-- "Budget modification table" - Annex 2.3;

-- "Revised Application Form" with modified budget (1 original signed by the LP legal representative and electronic version).
+- "Request for Contract Modification" clearly describing and well justifying the reasons for such a modification (1 original signed by the LP legal representative) Annex 2; - "Budget modification table" Annex 2.3; - Revised "Application Form" with modified budget (electronic version).

 The modification will become effective ONLY AFTER WRITTEN APPROVAL by MA.